Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please call the youths probation officer at 517-543-6003 to inform them of the appointment and transportation will be arranged.

-Parents are not allowed to call and speak to their child throughout the day due to a highly structured schedule.
-Residents who are on the appropriate levels may call home weekly with a phone coupon.
+We ask that parents do not call to speak to their child throughout the day due to a highly structured schedule.
+Residents who are on the appropriate levels may call home with a weekly phone coupon.

 No. All food, clothes, and hygiene items are provided.
 Although if your child is in Residential Treatment or Community Based Treatment you may chose to bring them in their own clothes but will need to follow the clothing guidelines.

 Yes.
 Residents attend school Monday-Friday, 8:45 a.m.-4:00 p.m.
 Our school services are provided by teachers from the Grand Ledge School District.The school is compliant with special educational services.
 If you child attends LINK they are required to bring in school work from their own school to work on for the duration of their time in LINK.

 All incoming mail must be sent through the United States Postal Service.
 Mail is not allowed to be dropped off at our facility.
 Send mail to: 822 Courthouse Dr., Charlotte, MI 48813.

 All court information should be obtained by calling the Eaton County Juvenile Courts at 517-543-6003.

 Yes, you will need administrative approval.
 Please coordinate those visits with the resident's Probation Officer.
 If your child does not have a Probation Officer, please contact the Youth Facility and ask to speak to an administrator.

 You are allowed to drop off store bought snacks.
 The snacks have to be store bought and sealed in their original packages as well as there has to be enough for the entire unit.
 (A unit has a total of 8 residents).

 Residents are still required to come even if they miss the van.
 This means that the youth will have to find a ride of transportation and can schedule an Eatran or the youths guardian/parent can drop them off at the facility.